Skip to main content

 • You have taken high school chemistry or equivalent coursework and are confident in your chemistry and math skills.

 The results will place you into one of the following courses: CHEM 4, CHEM 6A, or CHEM 6AH.
-The placement exam serves only as a guide, and you are not required to follow the recommended placement.
+The placement exam serves only as a guide, and you are not required to follow the recommended placement, nor are you required to take it to enroll in a Chemistry course.

 If you choose to take the placement exam, please note: the sooner you take the placement exam, the sooner your college can recommend a chemistry class for you to take in the Fall.